berkeleymt/berkeley.mt/content/events/bmt-2024-online.md

 of the two Focus Tests, their score will only count for half as many points as the Focus Test combinations would.

+The asynchronous Power Round will not be counted towards the overall team score;
+we will have a separate ranking category for the Power Round.

 ### Tiebreakers

 A tiebreaking procedure is employed for top awards for each test.
 Ties are not